 - Connect with the Artificial Intelligence community at Dawson and in Montreal

-- Encounter the Montreal high-tech ecosystem and developers
+- Encounter the Montreal high-tech ecosystem

 - Learn to apply the scientific method and how to collect and analyze data